09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 MYRTLE CINEMA 10

-1804 S. King's Highway This was once a great multi-screen movie house, open all year round.
+1804 S. King's Highway This was once a multi-screen movie theatre, open all year round.
 Located on Highway 17 almost near the airport, it was my first choice of places to see the latest movie.
-They were one of the last theatres with a decent late show, like the time in 1993 when I saw "The Faces of Death Part 4" at this theatre (as recounted in HToMC Issue #18).
-Now, its just another large abandoned building in what should be a busy vacation spot.
+They were one of the last theatres with quirky late shows like "The Faces of Death Part 4" shown in 1993 to a full audience.
+The building sat empty for some time in what should be a busy area.
 In fact, hardly any of the old theatres are in operation anymore.
+This abandoned building has since been torn down, leaving nothing but another empty lot beside the highway.

 SPRINGMAID BEACH Located at the very end of the string of beachfront motels, nearly at the end of Ocean Blvd, this is a little-known beach where a lot of the locals go to get away from the crowds.
 There is a fair amount of new development near the Springmaid pier, but this beach itself is still very much the same as its always been- empty.
 Even the long-abandoned parking lot that you have to walk through to get to it, is the same.
 This area was once the site of Pebble Beach Campground.